Simonmoser87/cove/site/content/english/hr.md

 {{% /collapsible %}}

 {{% collapsible 11 "What if I didn't get identified yet?" %}}
-Identification is only required for signing with the highest e-signature standard (QES).
-If you have not yet been identified, you sign with the second highest standard (FES).
+Personal identification is only required for signing with the highest e-signature standard (QES).
+If you have not yet been identified in personal contact, you sign with the second highest standard (FES).
 {{% /collapsible %}}

 {{% collapsible 12 "Is signing with Skribble legally binding?" %}}